 Cleriece Whitehill – Secretary, Director of Community Outreach

-To foster, socialize and provide veterinary care for kittens and friendly adult cats and to make them available for adoption when ready.
+To foster, socialize and provide veterinary care for kittens and friendly adult cats, preparing them for adoption.

-To provide community cat caretakers with financial and logistical support for TNR efforts.
+To provide community cat caretakers with financial and logistical support for continued TNR efforts.

-FAN is a network of dedicated volunteers who work every day to help community cats live better lives.
+FAN’s network of dedicated volunteers work every day to help community cats live better lives.
 Our tasks include:

 —Trapping feral cats

-—Working with local adoption centers like the fabulous Catnip Cat Cafe so potential adopters can meet our kitties.
+—Working with local adoption centers like the fabulous Catnip Cat Cafe to provide potential adopters with a chance to meet our kitties

-We field hundreds of emails monthly from concerned community members requesting assistance with cats in their neighborhood.
-There is administrative work, screening of prospective adopters, fundraising, photography and social media content to be created.
+—Fielding hundreds of emails a month from concerned community members requesting assistance with cats in their neighborhood

-Since incorporating in 2016, FAN has TNR’d hundreds of community cats, providing vaccines, food and shelters.
-We’ve also fostered and socialized hundreds of kittens and stray adults and found homes for them, relocated feral cats to safe areas with dedicated caretakers, provided veterinary care for the injured and sick ones, continuously supplied cat food and shelters for the community cat caretakers in need, educated people about the benefits of TNR and helped them get involved in those efforts in their own communities.
+Since our incorporation in 2016, FAN has TNR’d thousands of community cats in the Hampton Roads region of Southeastern Virginia, providing vaccines, food and shelters to these feline colonies.
+We’ve also fostered and socialized thousands of kittens and adults, finding loving homes for them.
+We’ve relocated feral cats to safe areas with dedicated caretakers, providing veterinary care for those who were injured or sick.
+We continuously supplied cat food and shelters for community cat caretakers in need.
+We’ve educated people on the benefits of TNR, helping them get involved in efforts in their own communities.

-And we’ve provided excellent rodent control with our “Career Cat” program, placing semi-tame cats in barns and warehouses where they are fed, sheltered and cared for.
+And we’ve provided excellent rodent control with our “Career Cat” program.